Forensic Accounting Services

 Forensic accounting services are useful in several areas of law, such as contract disputes and commercial litigation, minority oppression actions, dissenting shareholder actions, other stakeholder disputes, matrimonial / family law matters, white collar crimes / occupational fraud, estate and trust matters, and bankruptcy.
 Forensic accounting services are also provided in connection with calculations for certain insurance claims, such as business interruption and fidelity.
 There are additional situations where forensic accounting services are required, which are not detailed here, such as when a party believes that assets or income in a trust or estate were misused or were diverted altogether.
 Wickes Forensic Accounting & Consulting LLC employs a customized approach to each engagement to meet the needs associated with each fact pattern.
 Forensic accounting services for civil and criminal cases and non-litigious matters can be retained by either an individual, an organization, or a law firm, as applicable, and either individually or jointly with other parties.

 The results of a forensic accounting investigation can significantly impact the value of a business.
-In situations where forensic accounting services are rendered related to a business that is being valued, Pamela Wickes, CPA, CFE, CFF, ABV, works effectively with the valuation team to provide the valuation analysts the information necessary to properly account for the forensic accounting findings, such as unreported income or personal expenditures, in the business valuation calculations.
-With Pam’s experience valuing businesses, she is well versed in business valuation concepts and identifies and advises the business valuation team of items that came to light during the forensic accounting engagement, which should be considered during the valuation analysis.
-Since Pam specializes in forensic accounting and also has business valuation experience, she is an asset to the team when a matter calls for both forensic accounting and valuation services.
+In situations where forensic accounting services are rendered related to a business that is being valued we work effectively with the valuation team to provide the valuation analysts the information necessary to properly account for the forensic accounting findings, such as unreported income or personal expenditures, in the business valuation calculations.
+With Pamela Wickes’ experience valuing businesses, she is well versed in business valuation concepts and identifies and advises the business valuation team of items that came to light during the forensic accounting engagement, which should be considered during the valuation analysis.
+Since Pam specializes in forensic accounting and also has over ten years of business valuation experience, she is an asset to the team when a matter calls for both forensic accounting and valuation services.

-Pamela Wickes investigates allegations of fraudulent activity in organizations of all sizes, from small emergency response organizations to publicly traded companies, as well as governments and not-for-profits, with losses ranging from a few thousand dollars to nearly $10 million.
-Sometimes Pam is asked to just confirm the suspicions of employee embezzlement and theft and other times she has to quantify/evaluate the losses over a certain period of time for criminal prosecution/defense.
-Pam assists clients with preparation of the Proof of Loss for their crime and fidelity insurance policy claim.
+We investigate allegations of fraudulent activity in organizations of all sizes, from small emergency response organizations to publicly traded companies, as well as governments and not-for-profits, with losses ranging from a few thousand dollars to nearly $10 million.
+Sometimes we are asked to just confirm the suspicions of employee embezzlement and theft and other times she has to quantify/evaluate the losses over a certain period of time for criminal prosecution/defense.
+We assist client with preparation of the Proof of Loss for their crime and fidelity insurance policy claim.
 Wickes Forensic Accounting & Consulting, LLC can be retained by insurance companies to evaluate and critique loss claims as well.
-Pam has also investigated alleged deposit structuring and unreported income related to Cash Transaction Reports (CTRs), Suspicious Activity Reports (SARs), and income tax fraud.
+Pam Wickes has also investigated alleged deposit structuring and unreported income related to Cash Transaction Reports (CTRs), Suspicious Activity Reports (SARs), and income tax fraud.

-In connection with actual or anticipated lawsuits, as well as insurance claims, involving individuals, businesses or other organizations, Wickes Forensic Accounting & Consulting, LLC calculates damages related to the specific issue at hand, such as a contract dispute, theft, fraud, fire, etc. The circumstances of each case are different, and sometimes attorneys engage Pamela Wickes to simply help with discovery and settlement negotiations or to rebut an opposing expert report.
-The estimate of damages may include lost profits, increased cost, mitigation and restitution, reconstruction of financial data, loss of buildings and equipment, etc. Pam is most commonly engaged to estimate lost profits as an element of economic damages in a litigation matter.
+In connection with actual or anticipated lawsuits, as well as insurance claims, involving individuals, businesses or other organizations, Wickes Forensic Accounting & Consulting, LLC calculates damages related to the specific issue at hand, such as a contract dispute, theft, fraud, fire, etc. The circumstances of each case are different, and sometimes attorneys engage us to simply help with discovery and settlement negotiations or to rebut an opposing expert report.
+The estimate of damages may include lost profits, increased cost, reconstruction of financial data, loss of buildings and equipment, etc. Estimates for personal earnings losses may include lost earnings, lost earnings capacity, lost benefits, medical costs incurred, future medical costs, and lost household services.

 Divorce / Family Law

-Pamela Wickes provides forensic accounting, litigation and settlement services either jointly or separately for clients with very small estates to those worth hundreds of millions of dollars.
-She has also provided services in divorces of celebrities and high profile individuals.
-Following is a list of some of the matters in matrimonial / family law proceedings, from the very basic to the complex, for which Wickes Forensic Accounting & Consulting, LLC can assist:
+We provide forensic accounting and litigation support services either jointly or separately for clients ranging from those with relatively small estates to those who are very high net worth individuals.
+Pam Wickes has provided services in divorces of celebrities and high profile individuals.
+Following is a list of some of the matters in matrimonial / family law proceedings, from the very basic to the complex, in which Wickes Forensic Accounting & Consulting, LLC can assist:

 - Identification of assets, determination of ownership and how/when they were acquired;